U.S. Bicycle Routes in Michigan

 U.S. Bicycle Route 35 is a 500-mile route that runs from Indiana through Michigan to Sault Ste.
 Marie, Canada, generally following the Lake Michigan shoreline and through the eastern Upper Peninsula.

 These maps and turn-by-turn directions serve as an aid to long-distance touring bicyclists who are comfortable riding with traffic.
 They are not intended to be a substitute for a person's use of reasonable care.
 The users of this information bear full responsibility for their own safety.
+For the latest road construction information, visit Mi Drive.

 - U.S. Bicycle Routes in Michigan Overview Map